michalantolik/midas/README.md

 ## Initial content of the Midas Database

 - Once, run the solution, Midas database will be created (if not exist).
-- Database will be seeded with example wallet (with example transactions)
+- Database will be seeded with example wallets
 - ExchangeRates table will be periodcally updated by downloading exchange rates using NBP Web API

 ### Wallets